-Line up any ten people, and nine of them will most likely want to tweak something about their body – if not change their shape altogether.
-Over the years I’ve worked with clients I’ve heard a myriad of requests from, “How do I get rid of the lunch lady arms?” to “Help me get rid of this J-Lo booty!”
+Line up any ten people, and nine of them will most likely want to tweak something about their body – if not change their body shape altogether.
+Over the years I’ve worked with clients, I’ve heard all kids of questions about body from, “How do I get rid of the lunch lady arms?” to “Help me get rid of this J-Lo booty!”

-The Body Shape Battle As a metabolic typing advisor, I’ve worked with a myriad of body types, including apples, pears, rulers and triangles, to name a few.
+Throughout the years, I’ve worked with a lot of people of all shapes and sizes, including apples, pears, inverted pyramids and hourglasses.
 More often than not, the body shape they come to me with is the shape they’ve had all their life…well at least since puberty when hormones started going into overdrive.
 They may have gained or lost weight over the years, but they keep coming back to the shape they’ve always had.

 Shedding weight in an area of our body that tends to store excessive fat can be done, but largely through nutrition.
-Metabolic Typing really works, but requires self-discipline.
+Eating right for your body type really works, but requires self-discipline.
 Here is a short cut to what you should and should not eat, depending on your body type.
-This is not your metabolic type, but it will give you an understanding to how effective eating right can be.
-Stick with the following plan for two weeks and let me know how you do!
-If you want to learn more, contact me about getting your metabolic type.

 WAIT!
 Before you read any further, take a deep breath.
 The foods you’ll be advised not to eat based on your body type are probably the foods you crave most.
 We tend to gravitate to comfort foods that stimulate the hormones in our body that are, in many ways, responsible for fat storage in specific areas.